salto-io/salto/docs/syntax.md

 Elements that have this annotation can support the "Go To Service" feature in Salto enabled editors.

 #### _is_service_id
-This boolean annotation is being used to identify fields or types as ServiceId. a ServiceId is a value that denotes an ID in the service (used by adapters to distinguish ID fields from other fields).
+This boolean annotation is used to identify fields or types as ServiceId. a ServiceId is a value that denotes an ID in the service (used by adapters to distinguish ID fields from other fields).
-There is no need to set this annotation to false, since leaving it undefined as its default value will yield some results as 'false'.

 Type: `boolean`
-Default: `undefined`
+Default: `false`
 Applicable to: Types, Fields
 Example:
 ```HCL